Before you go | Surviving your flight | Take care at your destination

 - Keep a copy of your travel insurance policy.
 Your policy must cover accidents, medical evacuation and personal items carried.
 You must not leave Australia without an adequate insurance cover.

 - Credit cards are current, accessible and have adequate funds available.
 Carrying more than one credit card may be very helpful.
-Access to ATMs is often very limited in foreign countries.
+Access to ATMs is often very limited in foreign countries and fraud via ATM outlets is very common, especially in Italy.

-- You have sufficient medications to cover your trip; otherwise carry a list of medications from your doctor.
+- You have sufficient current medications to cover your trip; otherwise carry a list of medications from your doctor.
 Carrying prescriptions may be helpful but does not guarantee a supply at your destination.
+Discuss with your own GP or your travel doctor.
 Carry a spare of any prescription glasses or magnifiers.
 Items needed for the protection of your health (mosquito nets, clean water items, repellents, etc) must be packed, if indicated.

-- If you plan to drive, you must have an international driver’s license.
+- If you plan to drive, you must have an international Driving Permit which should be carried with your domestic licence at all times.
+These are not available for Australians in Vietnam.
 Motor vehicle insurance is mandatory and must be verified at the office of the hire car company.

-- At all times, travellers should carry details of current accommodation and contact details.
+- At all times, travellers should carry with them details of current accommodation and contact details.

 INFORMATION TO BE PROVIDED TO NEXT OF KIN